Kilt, Black Watch tartan

 White kilt hose.
 Kilt: 5-yard 13 oz. pure new wool.
 Farquharson tartan.

-Other popular colours are black, charcoal, lovat green, lovat blue, bottle green, dark grey, bordeaux, red, and navy.
+Other popular colours are black, charcoal, lovat green, lovat blue, bottle green, dark grey, Bordeaux-red, red, and navy.

 Kilt hose must not be solid coloured.
-In fact, some Scots like diced ones.
-So I have been told.
+In fact, some Scots like diced ones, I have been told.
 I definitely prefer solid coloured socks.
 In my book, mixing different patterns is bad taste but you do also sometimes see it in women’s fashion.
 So, we are all different.

 All kilt vendors, I know of, are selling kilt hose.
 You might also take a look at Tartanista.